What is Statvisor?

 One-line setup

-One middleware call instruments every route automatically.
+One middleware call instruments every backend route automatically.

-Real-time analytics
+Full-stack analytics

 Privacy-first